 My wife and I were running late.
-On the way out the door, I said a variation of the words that no-one deserves, nor enjoys hearing — “You’re wrong.”
+On the way out the door, I said a variation of the words that no one deserves or enjoys hearing— “You’re wrong.”

-As I’m writing this, I can’t remember what we were arguing about.
+As I write this, I can’t remember what we were arguing about.
 That should give you an idea of how important it was.